BillyMcCune/Cellular-Automata-Simulator/README.md

             * Meaning it handles: the grid, logic, cells, cell colors, and style preferences.
             * The API has helper classes which abstract out methods and increases the readability of the API.

-### Assignment Impressions

-Jacob: Overall, I think this assignment really improved my current knowledge of proper coding practices, and greatly enhanced how well designed I can make my code.
-Every update seemed to break my code, but every time it still seemed to be MOSTLY doable.
-It made it very obvious how important designing the project is, as simple misjudgements (using enums for states) can reverberate throughout the entire project.
-I do wish that we got slight nudges or hints towards the different ways that we would eventually have to implement our code (if we were asked stuff like what if the number of states changed?) or had some understanding that there would eventually be new features added on, but I also understand why this might not be the case.
-Overall, I think this was a great (but slightly brutal) way to introduce us to standard design principles and coding practices.

-Hsuan-Kai Liao: This assignment is a great opportunity for me to learn how to design a project with collaboration with teammates.
-I learned a lot about how to design a project with a clear structure and how to strongly follow the rules of Model View Separation.
-I also learned how to write a design document before the team actually code.
-At the beginning of the project, I was struggling with how to balance the time between the design document and the actual coding.
-I spent a lot of time on working on cool front end functionality like docking system and zooming in and out of the grid, but the more I communicate with my teammates, the more I realize that the design is more important for a large project to make sure that everyone is on the same page, and new feature can be easily added.
-Overall,
-I think this assignment allows me to understand deeper in both the design and the coding in a team.

-Billy: I enjoyed the assignment.
-I found that working on the backend was quite an enjoyable experience.
-I expanded my coding knowledge base and encountered new ideas and better ways to abstract my code.
-I also got so much better at figuring out how to separate different methods into different purposes.
-This
-helped me a lot when trying to figure out abstraction for the configReader class as well as the API's.
-I also became a lot better at refactoring.
-When making the API's I spent a lot of time refactoring code to make it more flexible.
-I also spent a lot of time working to reduce my method complexity.
-I feel more confident now with the code that I write and my own ability to improve the code that I and other people right.
-The assignment was also interesting as the group aspect made it much more fun and dynamic.
-In general, I would say this assignment strengthened my coding practices and increased my enjoyment of coding.